Spanish Sausage Chorizo

-Chorizo is a sausage that contains pork, bacon (tocino), garlic, salt, pepper, paprika(pimentón), and other spices as main ingredients.
-One of its principal characteristics is the unmistakable smoky aroma, coming from the manufacturing process, and the singular flavor of the PIMENTON (paprika), and the mix of spices and herbs, used in most of recipes.
+Chorizo is a sausage with pork, bacon "tocino", garlic, salt, pepper, paprika(pimentón), and other ingredients.
+One of its principal characteristics is the unmistakable smoky aroma, coming from the manufacturing process, the singular flavour of the "pimentón" paprika, and the mix of spices and herbs, used in most recipes.

 You can find the Chorizo in many different ways.

 Nowadays most of the industry is using alimentary synthetic skin to wrap the chorizo sausages, but the best chorizos (extra quality) have to use by law the animal intestines to respect the traditional way.
-Although in some small villages in Spain, the traditional slaughter of the pig is still being part of the popular customs, it was a way during the Reconquest of Spain ( 722- 1492) to identify the houses own by Christians.
+Although in some small villages in Spain, the traditional slaughter of the pig is still part of the popular customs, it was a way during the Reconquest of Spain ( 722- 1492) to identify the houses owned by Christians.
 This tradition today differs vastly from the ancient way.
-Now, It always happens under the supervision of a professional veterinary from the alimentation industry, which guarantee less suffering for the animal and a product free of contamination.
+Now, It always happens under the supervision of a professional veterinarian from the alimentation industry, which guarantees less suffering for the animal and a product free of contamination.

-In one of the theatre plays by Aristotle, in ancient Greece, We find the first references of the Chorizo.
+In one of the theatre plays by Aristotle, in ancient Greece, We find the first references to the Chorizo.
 One of the main characters was described with a hamper full of white Chorizo.
-It was not until after the discovery of America and the arrival of the red pepper in the Iberian peninsula by boat, that the Chorizo took on the color and flavor we know today.
-In the region of Caceres , lies the village of Vera, who became in the XVI Century, the first producer of pimenton (paprika) in the country, to be used as a conservation method and an ingredient.
+It was not until after the discovery of America and the arrival of the red pepper in the Iberian peninsula by boat, that the Chorizo took on the colour and flavour we know today.
+In the region of Caceres, lies the village of Vera, which became in the XVI Century, the first producer of pimentón in the country, to be used as a conservation method and an ingredient.

 There is an anonymous book found in Vera called ¨Manual of women¨, where you can find the first recipe of this Spanish delicacy .